 Out of 100 entrepreneurs in India, only 7 are female, says the Mastercard Index of Women Entrepreneurs.
 As per the Google-Bain report, only 20% of businesses in the country are owned by women, while the 2021 report by the World Economic Forum also shows a massive gender gap of 72% in India’s labor market.

-15 Basic Problems faced by Women Entrepreneurs in India in 2023
+20 Major Problems & Challenges faced by Women Entrepreneurs in India in 2024

 - Fewer sectors are Women friendly